kelwilson/KELWILSON-1/README.md

 ## Project Description

-My portfolio, highlighting my skills and showing some of the projects i've worked on
+My portfolio highlights my skills and showcases some of the projects I've worked on.

 ## Built With